-Ansouis is a village labelled « Most beautiful villages in France » since June 1999.
+Ansouis has been listed as « Most beautiful villages in France » since June 1999.

-Let chance guide your way through alleys and cobbled streets, you will be enchanted by this Provencal decor.
-The richness of its heritage gives way to culture with its two museums, unexpected themes, as well as its furnished and inhabited castle!
+Let chance guide your way through alleys and cobbled streets, you will be enchanted by this Provençal decor.
+The richness of its heritage gives way to culture with its two museums, of unexpected themes, as well as its furnished and inhabited castle!
 Take time to stroll to the shop of Santon, Meilleur Ouvrier de France (a reward for France best craftman), and discover its art.
 The inhabitants are called «Ansouisiens»

-Filmed here: «Jean de Florette» and «Manon des sources» by Claude Berri (1986).
-Scenes: The sermon, Christmas Mass, Wedding day.)
+Filmed here some scenes of : «Jean de Florette» and «Manon des sources» by Claude Berri (1986).
+(The sermon, Christmas Mass, Wedding day.)
 The outdoors scenes were shot in Vaugines, 7km from Ansouis.

-Don’t forget the local market every sundays morning front of the tourist office (all year round)
+Don’t forget the local market every sunday mornings in front of the tourist office (all year round)

 1. The Castle - www.chateauansouis.fr